unlight/asmt-javascript-questions/README.md

 - What alternative to NPM do you know?
 What are its benefits?
 - What is the preferred method of solving unhandled exceptions in Node.js?
 - What are the pros and cons between these two paradigms: functional programming and object-oriented programming?
+- What are alternatives to NPM?
+What are its benefits?
+- What general practices do you use for debugging when building Node.js applications?

 ### Browser internals.
 Performance optimization.
 - Possible ways to speedup your javascript code execution time?
 Hidden classes? try/catch?